 The following are 3 common anatomic sites for mixing of oxygenated and deoxygenated blood in transposition of the great arteries:

-Ventricular septal defect (See the images below.)This 2-dimensional echocardiogram (parasternal long-axis view) shows a patient with transposition of the great arteries and ventricular septal defect.
-The pulmonary artery arises from the posterior (left) ventricular, dives posteriorly, and bifurcates immediately into left and right branch pulmonary arteries.
-A large ventricular septal defect is present in the outlet septum.This 2-dimensional echocardiogram (apical 4-chamber view) shows a patient with transposition of the great arteries and ventricular septal defect.
+Ventricular septal defect (See the images below.)This 2-dimensional echocardiogram (parasternal long-axis view) shows a patient with transposition of the great arteries and ventricular septal defect (VSD).
+The pulmonary artery arises from the posterior (left) ventricle, dives posteriorly, and then bifurcates immediately into the left and right branch pulmonary arteries.
+A large VSD is present in the outlet septum.This 2-dimensional echocardiogram (apical 4-chamber view) shows a patient with transposition of the great arteries and ventricular septal defect.
 The anterior aorta arises from the right-sided right ventricle.